-- (1) Form, Style, and Size of Papers.
-Any paper that is not filed electronically must: - be flat, unfolded, and on good-quality, 8.5" x 11" white paper; - be single-sided; - not have a cover or a back; - be (if consisting of more than one page) fastened by paperclip or binder clip and may not be stapled; - be two-hole punched at the top with the holes 2 /4" apart and appropriately centered; and - include the original signature of the pro se litigant or attorney who files it.
+- (1) Form, Style, and Size of Documents.
+Any document that is not filed electronically must: - be flat, unfolded, and on good-quality, 8.5" x 11" white paper; - be single-sided; - not have a cover or a back; - be (if consisting of more than one page) fastened by paperclip or binder clip and may not be stapled; - be two-hole punched at the top with the holes 2 3⁄4" apart and appropriately centered; and

-(2) Request for Nonconforming Fastening.
-If a paper cannot be fastened or bound as required by this rule, a party may ask the clerk for permission to fasten it in another manner.
-The party must make such a request before attempting to file the paper with nonconforming fastening.

-(e) Nonconforming Papers.
-The clerk will accept a paper that violates this rule, but the court may exclude the paper from the official record.
+- include the original signature of the pro se litigant or attorney who files it. - (2) Request for Nonconforming Fastening.
+If a document cannot be fastened or bound as required by this rule, a party may ask the clerk for permission to fasten it in another manner.
+The party must make such a request before attempting to file the document with nonconforming fastening. - (e) Nonconforming Documents.
+The clerk will accept a document that violates this rule, but the court may exclude the document from the official record.